 Online courses, distance learning, independent study and evening classes are offered at times and places to meet the complex needs of students balancing family and work responsibilities.

-More than 25,000 students study full- and part-time.
-Nearly 800 students live on the Ogden campus.
+More than 26,000 students study full- and part-time.
+Over 900 students live on the Ogden campus.
 The university recognizes that a diversity of cultures and perspectives enriches the learning environment.
 Here students find an atmosphere where they are valued and encouraged to participate fully.

 Programs & Degrees